varabyte/kobweb/README.md

 ## Kobweb server logs

-When you run `kobweb run`, the spun up web server will, by default, log to the `.kobweb/server/logs` directory.
+When you run `kobweb run`, the spun-up web server will, by default, log to the `.kobweb/server/logs` directory.

 You can configure logging behavior by editing the `.kobweb/conf.yaml` file.
 Below we show setting all parameters to their default values: